eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture-and-technical-specifications.md

 After selecting the technical features and making local adaptations, the app must be published by the Member State itself or by a company on its behalf.
-For this purpose, the publisher must be registered and the app must be certified in order to be released in the app store (certified by apple or google for the store).
+For this purpose, the publisher must be registered and the app must be certified in order to be released in the app store (certified by the platform for the store).

 **Will the white label app be available in the German language (or other European languages)?**

-The beta version to be released next week will only include English.
+The beta version to will only include English.
 However, the app is already prepared for localization.
 All UI component texts are stored in a resource file, making it easy to add new languages in the future.
 This will also be described in the documentation in upcoming versions.

 For the release planned in June, we expect to provide support for the official languages of the EU Member States that receive the in-depth support.
 Additionally, we are happy to offer German language support for users in Germany.

-**Will the white label app support the usage (and technical interfaces) of already existing IDs in Germany?
+**Will the white label app support the usage (and technical interfaces) of already existing IDs?
 If yes, which existing IDs?
 What needs to be done to connect the white label app with the interfaces of existing IDs?**

 With the upcoming beta version, we will already demonstrate the option to use a national IDP or national eID, as